Algebraic operads up to homotopy: Model structure on curved conilpotent cooperads

 \subsection{Proof of Theorem \ref{thm:thmprincip}}

 We gather the results proven above to prove Theorem \ref{thm:thmprincip}.
 We use the same steps as the proof of Theorem 3.1 in \cite{Hinich01}.

 \begin{proof}[Proof of Theorem \ref{thm:thmprincip}]\leavevmode \begin{itemize} \itemt The category of curved conilpotent cooperads is presentable.
 So, it is complete and cocomplete. \itemt Let $f$ and $g$ be two composable morphisms of curved conilpotent cooperads.
 It is clear that $f$, $g$ and $fg$ are all weak equivalences if two of them are weak equivalences since it is the case for $\Omega_u f$, $\Omega_u g$ and $\Omega_u fg$. \itemt Cofibrations and weak equivalences are stable under retracts because it is the case for cofibrations and weak equivalences of operads.
 Since they are the morphisms which satisfy the right lifting property with respect to acyclic cofibrations, the fibrations are also stable under retracts. \itemt Let $f: \CCC \ra \DDD$ be a morphism of curved conilpotent cooperads.
 Let us factorise the morphism of operads $\Omega_u (f)$ by a cofibration followed by an acyclic fibration $\Omega_u \CCC \ra \PPP \ra \Omega_u \DDD$ (resp. an acyclic cofibration followed by a fibration).
-By Lemma \ref{thm:keylemma}, the following diagram provides us with a factorisation of $f$ by a cofibration followed by an acyclic fibration (resp. an acyclic cofibration followed by a fibration).
+Let us consider the following diagram.